 TSU CATALOG FACT SHEET #3 GENERAL & ACADEMIC ADMINISTRATION & SERVICES GENERAL ADMINISTRATION Trinity Southwest University is governed by an Academic Committee that also serves as its Board of Regents.
 The Academic Committee (AC) of the University is responsible for establishing and enforcing the general policies and procedures by which the school operates.
 The five-member Academic Committee is comprised of the Executive Dean, the Dean of Academics, the Dean of Students, the Dean of Faculty, and the Dean of Admissions & Registrar.
 TSU is a division of Christian Educational Ministries, incorporated in the State of New Mexico as a non-profit, tax-exempt, federally-approved 501(c)(3) religious and educational organization.
-ACADEMIC ADMINISTRATION The Academic operation of the University is overseen by the following administrators: - Dr. Steven Collins, Executive Dean (member, AC) - Dr. Glenda Austin, Dean of Admissions & Registrar (member, AC) - Dr. Richard Encinias, Dean of Students (member, AC) - Dr. Phillip Silvia, Dean of Academics (member, AC) - Dr. Matthew Valerio-Hirschfeld, Dean of Faculty (member AC) - Dr. Stephen Bockmeier, Director of Academic Research Services (Librarian) - Dr. Anne Davis, Dean of Educational Advancement COLLEGE ADMINISTRATION The TSU Colleges are headed by the following Deans:
+ACADEMIC ADMINISTRATION The Academic operation of the University is overseen by the following administrators: - Dr. Steven Collins, Executive Dean (member, AC) - Dr. Glenda Austin, Dean of Admissions & Registrar (member, AC) - Dr. Richard Encinias, Dean of Students (member, AC) - Dr. Wes Husted, Dean of Academics (member, AC) - Dr. Matthew Valerio-Hirschfeld, Dean of Faculty (member AC) - Dr. Stephen Bockmeier, Director of Academic Research Services (Librarian) - Dr. Anne Davis, Dean of Educational Advancement COLLEGE ADMINISTRATION The TSU Colleges are headed by the following Deans:

-Matthew Valerio-Hirschfeld, PhD, Dean, College of Theological Studies Gary Byers, PhD, Dean, College of Archaeology & Biblical History Richard Encinias, DMin, Dean, College of Biblical Counseling Jeannine Bulot, PhD(c), Dean, College of Biblical Studies & Biblical Languages Daniel Gallasini, PhD(c), Dean, College of Documentary Media Latayne C. Scott, PhD, Dean, College of Professional & Creative Writing Todd Kelly, PhD(c), Dean, College of Sacred Arts Larissa Lusko, MA(c), Dean, College of Woment Studies & Christian Leadership Glenda Austin, DMin, PhD(c), Dean, College of University Studies STRUCTURE OF THE COLLEGES Each of the Colleges of Trinity Southwest University is founded on a focused area of study.
+Matthew Valerio-Hirschfeld, PhD, Dean, College of Biblical & Theological Studies Carroll M. Kobs, PhD, Dean, College of Archaeology & Biblical History Richard Encinias, DMin, Dean, College of Biblical Counseling Jeannine Bulot, PhD(c), Dean, College of Biblical Languages Glenda Austin, DMin, PhD, Dean, College of University Studies STRUCTURE OF THE COLLEGES Each of the Colleges of Trinity Southwest University is founded on a focused area of study.
 The Dean of each College is responsible to develop, implement and direct the educational programs offered by that College.
 Every College has a faculty consisting of members holding qualifying credentials, each of whom falls into one of the following instructional categories: Professor, Associate Professor, Research Professor, or Visiting Professor (the category is determined by the number of courses for which a faculty member is responsible, and/or the range of teaching and/or research responsibilities.)
-BOOK SERVICES TSU Press publishes and sells books written by TSU faculty, students, and other scholars.
+BOOK SERVICES Trowel Press publishes and sells books written by TSU faculty, students, and other scholars.
 TSU also partners with publishers and book distributors to offer required and recommended materials for your coursework.
-TSU course syllabi identify what materials are only available from TSU Press.
+TSU course syllabi identify what materials are only available from Trowel Press.
 We realize that there are many ways to obtain books and materials that are much more cost-effective than a campus bookstore would be.
 So, use those sources!